 The stakes are high after a pedestrian accident

 .
-First, it is important to receive the best medical care available, then you should contact our attorneys so we can start an immediate investigation.
+First, it is important to receive the best medical care available, then you should contact our attorneys so we can start an immediate investigation and begin to prepare a claim against the driver at fault.

 After a pedestrian accident, you may not be able to work for a period of time or you may not be able to return to work at all.
 Our attorneys can help you answer your questions and help you with every aspect of your case so you can focus on your recovery.